Some of the best cloud-based hosted Kubernetes to deploy and manage application containers.

 Kubernetes is trending more than ever.
 And, why not – every organization is looking to containerize the application and take advantages of the great Kubernetes.

-Docker helps to build application container and Kubernetes group them for easy management.
-So, if you have multiple containers then you need something to manage and discover them – that’s where Kubernetes helps.
-Some of the out of the box features are:
+Docker helps to build application containers, and Kubernetes group them for easy management.
+So, if you have multiple containers, then you need something to manage and discover them – that’s where Kubernetes helps.
+Some of the outs of the box features are:

 - Scale up or down with command, console or automatically